Hot-melt Extrusion Formulation Screening

 It's made easy with VCM.

 Vacuum Compression Molding is the novel screening method for hot-melt extruded formulations.
-This innovative technology allows the preparation of thermoplastic dosage forms (e.g. ASDs or implants in the milligram to gram-scale), and it's the first lossless approach to melt material into a defined shape without air inclusions.
-Read on to discover VCM multiple applications, compare it with the most used screening techniques and boost your research in the lab!
+This innovative technology allows the preparation of thermoplastic dosage forms (e.g., ASDs or implants in the milligram to gram-scale), and it's the first lossless approach to melt material into a defined shape without air inclusions.

 Transparent VCM Discs